Ben-Kerman/anki-jrp/doc/mecab.md

   available in a package called `gcc`, `g++`, or similar on most distros.
 Check if it works by running `g++ --version`.
 - `libiconv`.
 Probably already present as part of glibc.
 - `git`, for cloning the repo.
-You can also skip step 1 below and download the source tarball linked here: https://taku910.github.io/mecab/#download.
+You can also skip step 1 below by using the source tarball linked here instead: https://taku910.github.io/mecab/#download

 ### Compile & Install